Package 'birdscanR'

 Description

-load collection from 'Birdscan MR1' 'SQL' database
+Load collection from 'Birdscan MR1' 'SQL' database.

 Usage

-getCollectionTable(dbConnection, dbDriverChar, timeInterval)
+getCollectionTable(dbConnection, dbDriverChar, timeInterval = NULL)

 Arguments